Topological data analysis: Zigzag persistence

 The nonzero maps in persistence module are restricted by the preorder relationship in the category.
 However, mathematicians have found that the unanimity of direction is not essential to many results.
 "The philosophical point is that the decomposition theory of graph representations is somewhat independent of the orientation of the graph edges".
 Zigzag persistence is important to the theoretical side.
 The examples given in Carlsson's review paper to illustrate the importance of functorality all share some of its features.

 Extended persistence and levelset persistence

-Some attempts is to lose the stricter restriction of the function.
+There are some attempts to loosen the stricter restriction of the function.
 Please refer to the Categorification and cosheaves and Impact on mathematics sections for more information.

 It's natural to extend persistence homology to other basic concepts in algebraic topology, such as cohomology and relative homology/cohomology.
 An interesting application is the computation of circular coordinates for a data set via the first persistent cohomology group.